darekf77/taon/README.md

 @Endpoint('/users')
 class UserController {
 	 // 'return undefined' is for purpose on the browser side
-	 // The function body will be replaced throught decorate
+	 // The function body will be replaced through decorate
 	 // to now access REST endpoint '/users/all'
 	@GET('/all')
 	getAllUser() { return undefined; }